Ranking and Tuning Pre-trained Models: A New Paradigm for Exploiting Model Hubs: Experiments

 \subsubsection{Ranking contrastive pre-trained models in downstream tasks}

-The recently emerging unsupervised pre-trained models~\citep{he_momentum_2020} have attracted much attention due to the potential of utilizing humongous unlabeled data in the Internet.
-They use the contrastive loss~\citep{gutmann_noise-contrastive_2010} to inject supervision signal into pre-training with unlabeled data, and they feature a projection head with continuous output.
-Practitioners may be interested in ranking contrastive pre-trained models, but LEEP and NCE cannot be extended to deal with the projection head of contrastive-based unsupervised pre-trained models, either.
+Unsupervised pre-trained models have attracted much attention due to their potential ability to exploit massive unlabeled datasets on the Internet~\citep{he_momentum_2020}.
+They use a contrastive loss~\citep{gutmann_noise-contrastive_2010} to inject supervision signals into pre-training with unlabeled data, and they feature a projection head with continuous output.
+Ranking contrastive pre-trained models is an important emerging challenge, and unfortunately current models such as LEEP and NCE cannot be extended to deal with the projection head of contrastive-based unsupervised pre-trained models because they rely on discrete categorical relationships.

 Since LogME only requires features extracted from pre-trained models, it can be applied to contrastive pre-trained models.
-To demonstrate this, we use four popular models pre-trained with various training schemes: MoCo~V1~\citep{he_momentum_2020} with momentum contrast, MoCo~V2~\citep{chen_improved_2020} with an MLP projection head and strong data augmentation, MoCo~800 trained with 800 epochs as suggested by \citet{chen_simple_2020}, and SimCLR~\citep{chen_simple_2020} with carefully designed implementation.
+To demonstrate this, we use four popular models pre-trained with various training schemes: MoCo~V1~\citep{he_momentum_2020} with momentum contrast, MoCo~V2~\citep{chen_improved_2020} with an MLP projection head and strong data augmentation, MoCo~800 trained with 800 epochs as suggested by \citet{chen_simple_2020}, and SimCLR~\citep{chen_simple_2020} trained by a carefully designed training scheme~\citep{chen_simple_2020}.

-Aircraft~\citep{maji_fine-grained_2013}, the first dataset (alphabetically) in Section~\ref{sec:supervised_classification} is used as the classification task, and dSprites~\citep{matthey_dsprites:_2017} is used as the regression task.
+For classification, we use Aircraft~\citep{maji_fine-grained_2013}, the first dataset (alphabetically) in Section~\ref{sec:supervised_classification}; for regression, we use dSprites~\citep{matthey_dsprites:_2017}, the only regression task in this paper.
 Results are shown in Table~\ref{tab:unsupervised}.
-SimCLR on dSprites is not reported because it does not converge after several trials.
-LogME gives the \emph{perfect order} of both transferred accuracy and MSE.
-Note that the ground-truth order on transfer learning performance in Aircraft (MoCo~V1 $<$ MoCo~V2 $<$ MoCo 800) is different from the order in dSprites (MoCo~V1 $<$ MoCo 800 $<$ MoCo~V2), emphasizing that ranking pre-trained models is \emph{task adaptive}.
+SimCLR on dSprites is not reported as it does not converge after several trials, possibly because it is heavily tailored to classification tasks.
+LogME gives a \emph{perfect ordering} of both accuracy and MSE.
+Note that the reference order on transfer learning performance in Aircraft (MoCo~V1 $<$ MoCo~V2 $<$ MoCo 800) is different from the order in dSprites (MoCo~V1 $<$ MoCo 800 $<$ MoCo~V2), emphasizing that ranking pre-trained models is \emph{task adaptive}.
 We also observe that LogME values of unsupervised pre-trained models are similar (the difference is smaller than their supervised counterparts in Section~\ref{sec:supervised_classification}), mainly because unsupervised features are not very discriminative.